HaneetGH/QuizApp/README.md

-A simple app used local json for quiz/n
+A simple app used local json for quiz.

 Getting Started.
-Clone the code and run just that simple/n
+Clone the code and run just that simple.

 Prerequisites.
 Android Studio , java and thats all.

 Built With.

 Technology Used:- JAVA , Android SDK.

 Database:- ROOM/SQLITE.

 Architecture :- MVVM

 Other Libs:- GSON , RXJAVA , RXANDROID.

 Versioning.